 A signed, downloadable PDF of this statement is available to download here.
 The text of this document can be read below.

-CCL is committed to preventing slavery and human trafficking wihtin its business and its supply chains.
+CCL is committed to preventing slavery and human trafficking within its business and its supply chains.
 We continually strive to improve our practices to combat slavery and human trafficking.

-Our supply chains include buying products directly from manufacturers and from distributors.
-These are primarily based in the UK and EU, but some are based overseas.
+Our supply chains involve buying products directly from manufacturers and from distributors.
+These are primarily based in the UK and the EU, but some are based overseas.

-Following a review of the effectiveness of the steps we have taken this year to ensure that there is no slavery or human trafficking in our supply chains we intend to continue to focus on improving the due diligence we undertake on our supply chain and strengthen the contractual obligations we place on them.
+Following a review of the effectiveness of the steps we have taken this year to ensure that there is no slavery or human trafficking in our supply chains we intend to continue to focus on improving the due diligence we undertake on our supply chain.

 Scott Brenchley, Chief Executive Officer